TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 # Project 4: Tic-Tac-Toe

 Using Python, students will create a Tic-Tac-Toe game.
-This project has two parts:
+This project has 3 parts:

 1. Designing the game so that two users can play Tic-Tac-Toe against one another.
 2. Creating a Tic-Tac-Toe checker which will check the board to see if Xs or Os have won the game.
+3. Enhancement:  replacing the Xs and 0s with two other characters, within another context!

 ## Overview
 [Tic-Tac-Toe](http://www.merriam-webster.com/dictionary/tic-tac-toe) is a game in which one player draws X's and another player draws O's inside a set of nine squares and each player tries to be the first to fill a row, column, or diagonal of squares with either X's or O's.
 We will be writing an interactive Tic-Tac-Toe program.
 At the end of each turn the computer will check to see if X's have won the game or if the O's have won the game.